-The present document of health advisory on air pollution is updated and meant for providing guidelines to the state health department including the programme officials to enable them in developing certain appropriate mechanisms to address health issues arising due to exposure to air pollution in their respective areas.
+The present health advisory document on air pollution is updated and meant for the health department in the states including the programme officials to enable them in developing certain appropriate mechanisms to address health issues arising due to exposure to air pollution in their respective areas.
 This includes a background understanding of the present burden of diseases attributed to air pollution, major sources of pollution, vulnerable groups, its health effects and main symptoms and understanding of air quality information in their respective areas.

-The document also provides suggestions to the state health department on ways to obtain air quality forecasts for Delhi NCR and certain key Indian cities from IMD at present, the air quality information particularly daily city AQI level from pollution control board for making people aware of the potential health issues and informed them of protective and preventive health measures.
-The addressing mechanisms also mention on ways to focus on strengthening of health care service provisions in the health facilities, its preparedness and response actions during higher air pollution level.
+The document also provides suggestions to the state health department on ways to obtain the air quality information from pollution control board for making people aware of the potential health issues and informed them of protective and preventive health measures.
+The addressing mechanisms also mention on ways to focus on strengthening of health care service provisions in the health facilities, its preparedness and response actions during high air pollution level.
 It further mentions of health sector strengthening measures like health action plan development, considerations of air pollution and COVID infections and few action points for health sector in Delhi NCR.
 It also suggested IEC messages for widespread public health communication on Do's and Don'ts to protect, prevent and control health issues of the general population and also, for those having medically underlying diseases.
 Some of the social media messages are also added for reference purposes.
+There is an addition for messages particularly for households and for school children in the country.